NikolayMikitenko/robot-dreams-airflow/README.md

 # Project for robot dreams airflow ETL

-##COPY ALL FILES FROM FOLDER dags to airflow/dags and add PYTHONPATH to common folder
+## COPY ALL FILES FROM FOLDER dags to airflow/dags and add PYTHONPATH to common folder!!!

+## Task logic
+1. Load data from DB - realizied with query list of DB objects and create dynamic dag
+2. Load data from http - realized with using start date parameter

 ## Folders contents
 * dags - folder with dags and their configs and python modules